 - many of the judges in these ad hoc arbitration tribunals also appear as lawyers in similar cases, in a way that would be unethical for judges in domestic courts.

 Unsurprisingly, the above jurists concluded that ISDS “is not a fair, independent, and balanced method for the resolution of disputes between sovereign nations and private investors”.

 No economic benefit from ISDS

 It is unclear how anyone other than big overseas companies will benefit from ISDS.
 Australia’s Productivity Commission conducted an extensive study of the impacts of Australia’s free trade agreements and concluded that:

-The Australian government refused to include ISDS in its free trade deal with the US in 2005, and it has a investor-state policy not to sign up to any more ISDS obligations including in the TPPA:
+The Australian government refused to include ISDS in its free trade deal with the US in 2005, and under their Labour-led government had a investor-state policy not to sign up to any more ISDS obligations including in the TPPA:

 “The [Australian] Government does not support provisions that would confer greater legal rights on foreign businesses than those available to domestic businesses.
 Nor will the Government support provisions that would constrain the ability of Australian governments to make laws on social, environmental and economic matters in circumstances where those laws do not discriminate between domestic and foreign businesses.”

 The EU has rejected ISDS in their negotiations with the US, and a growing number of countries around the world (South Africa, India, Indonesia and a nuber of Latin american countries) are unwinding their existing ISDS agreements.
 Others like Brazil have never signed ISDS agreements and still receive high levels of foreign investment.
 The New Zealand government should stand up for its people, and say no to ISDS.